Wall Street bonuses may show first uptick since 2009, firm says

 The improved outlook for the banking industry is a shift from 2016, when bankers and traders received slightly lower bonuses on average.

-The KBW Nasdaq Bank Index, which measures the largest U.S. banks, has risen 48 percent in the last 12 months, compared with the S&P 500's .SPX 17 percent gain.

-Banking executives are particularly hopeful that looser regulation under Trump will lift trading profits.
-Wall Street firms' bond trading revenue has fallen for about seven years as new rules on trading and capital have curbed profits.

-Bankers may also see more creativity with their pay packages as regulations are lifted.
+Bankers may also see more creativity with their pay packages as a result of less financial regulation.
 While today, most bankers are paid heavily in restricted stock, Johnson Associates expects a move to more stock options and unique products.

-Reporting by Olivia Oran in New York; Editing by Lisa Von Ahn
+(Reporting by Olivia Oran in New York; Editing by Lisa Von Ahn)